gdv/resume/resume.md

 Research interests
 ------------------

-His research activity is split among three Computer Science areas:
+My research interests are in the field of algorithms, especially regarding several problems in Computational Biology..
+Moreover, I am also interested in some problems in Graph Theory and Privacy.
+The unifying theme of my research is the development of new efficient combinatorial algorithms, which can exact or approximate.
+The experimental analysis

-Computational Biology, Graph Theory and Data Base.
-The main goals of such research are finding computational models for some problems, designing efficient algorithms for such problems or proving that efficient algorithms cannot exist (unless P=NP).
+The main goals of his research are finding computational models for some problems, designing an analyzing efficient algorithms for such problems.

 Computational Biology is a field intersecting Biology and Computer Science and it consists of finding formal models and efficient